asuryoprabowo/asuryoprabowo.github.io/_pages/community.md

 <br />

 _July 8-10, 2026_ <br />
 Anyone in Singapore?
 I’ll be presenting preliminary findings from a project titled “Budgetary Politics in Malaysia and Indonesia” at the 6th SEASIA Biennial Conference at the School of Social Sciences, NTU.
-This article will appear as a book chapter in an upcoming volume edited by [Phil Joyce](https://spp.umd.edu/our-community/faculty-staff/philip-joyce).
+This article will appear as a book chapter in an upcoming international volume edited by [Phil Joyce](https://spp.umd.edu/our-community/faculty-staff/philip-joyce).

 <br />